-A Vigil Mechanism/Whistle Blower Policy has been formulated by the Company for its Directors and Employees.
+Pursuant to the provision of Section 177(9) & (10) of the Companies act, 2013, a Vigil Mechanism/Whistle Blower Policy has been formulated by the Company for its Directors and Employees.
 The policy allows intimation by affected persons in good faith of any concern or misconduct through a written communication.
+The Policy assures adequate safeguard against victimization of employees and directors who avail of the vigil mechanism policy.
+It also provides for action against frivolous complaints.
 The Audit Committee oversees the Vigil Mechanism for disposal of the complaints.
-The said policy may be referred to on the Company's website i.e., www. ludlowjute.com.
+The said policy may be referred to on the Company's website i.e., www.ludlowjute.com.